 Owners redeem their accrued rent by 'cashing in' their words, in which case they have to pay:

 At this stage the word is 'back on the market' and can be bought by another player, who will then in turn gather rent on it.
 N.b. the word's meaning and other tags are still preserved in the JJ database, so even as ownership passes from user to user and ether is spent and earned, the app's database of words, and their parts/meanings/flexions, etc. grows all the while.
 (In the future: work out how users should tag words that have already been tagged and sold.)

 When someone invests in a word, the ether they spend is allocated to the JJ smart contract and as such the Total Value Locked (TVL) accumulates.
 On selling a word, a small fee (2.5%) is deducted, which also goes into the TVL.
 When a user sells an NFT, they are paid from the TVL.

 The success of JJ will ultimately be due to it being a game/experience that motivates people interested in languages to spend some ether in the expectation of earning a return on that ether, but not immediately.
 The app has to encourage them to let the NFT/word accumulate rent for long enough that the TVL isn't constantly depleted.

-Since the words are minted as ERC721 tokens, they could be traded independently of JJ itself.
+Since the words are minted as ERC721 tokens, they could in theory be traded independently of JJ itself.
 At the moment, they do not have any image metadata attached so, unlike the current crop of artistic(!)
 NFTs on Rarible and Opensea, they have no visual appeal.
-They're would function more as utility tokens, where ownership entitles users to the rent on that word.
-Common words, such as French or Spanish la should be worth more, .
-In the future I intend to allow users to embellish NFTs with images, giving them more of an artistic value, and contributing more to a sense of ownership of that NFT).
+They would function more as utility tokens, where ownership entitles users to the rent on that word.
+Common words, such as French or Spanish la should be worth more.
+(In the future I intend to allow users to embellish NFTs with images, giving them more of an artistic value, and contributing more to a sense of ownership of that NFT).